i need to make more pies.

 pies aren’t just for the holidays. why do we only end up making pies for thanksgiving day? i’d rather feed my family a dessert that is filled with several pounds of cooked, fiber-loaded fruit than a sugar-packed sweet any time of the year.

 let’s start here, with this old fashioned apple pie. this one is mandatory in a pie arsenal.

 muffin-baking has been my apparent go-to stress reliever for a while now. i may be shifting that over to pies. and if i really channel my inner-“waitress”, i will give them each a name.

-find your inner happy place and a new medium of self-expression with pie baking, and start with… Click To Tweet
+find your inner happy place and a new medium of self-expression with pie baking, and start with this #GF old-fashioned apple pie.
+Click To Tweet

 Old-Fashioned Apple Pie

 - 2 Kumquat's gluten-free pie crust or store-bought gluten-free raw crusts